Taking aim at the wino-higgsino plane with the LHC: Results

 As mentioned in \hyperref[s3]{Section III}, we wish to compare the sensitivity of the mono-boson search to long-lived track and soft-lepton searches that may be more powerful in parameter space with different electroweakino spectra.
 Limits from CMS-EXO-19-010 and CMS-SUS-16-048 are therefore included in Figure \ref{fig:limits_plot} as violet and blue regions/contours, respectively.
-In analogy with the mono-boson search, shaded regions indicate current limits at 95\% C.L. and solid curves represent HL-LHC projections.
-For these two searches we assume unchanged efficiencies at each point in phase space at $\sqrt{s}=14\,\text{TeV}$; better estimates may be derived in principle from a full event simulation at each point, which however demands considerable resources due to quite low signal efficiencies for both searches \cite{Brooijmans:2020yij,Araz:2021akd}.
-Despite this limitation, the logic discussed in \hyperref[s3]{Section III} is borne out in Figure \ref{fig:limits_plot}: the two CMS searches constrain parameter space complementary to that probed by the mono-boson search.
+These shaded regions, and all of their counterparts discussed below, denote observed limits.
+In analogy with the mono-boson search, shaded regions indicate current limits at 95\% C.L. and solid curves represent HL-LHC projections computed using \textsc{MadAnalysis\,5} (\emph{viz}. \hyperref[s3]{Section III}).
+The logic discussed in that section is borne out in Figure \ref{fig:limits_plot}: the two CMS searches constrain parameter space complementary to that probed by the mono-boson search.
 In particular, the mono-boson sensitivity gap between the higgsino-like and well-mixed regions, discussed just above, is filled to some extent by the soft dilepton analysis.
 Meanwhile, the long-lived track search is several times more powerful than the mono-boson analysis (as a function of $M_2$) in the wino-like region.
+It is worth noting that these searches cannot match the HL-LHC gains of the mono-boson search for the higgsino region, $\mu \ll M_2$, on the basis of improved statistics, simply because their sensitivities are naturally limited to parameter space with suitable electroweakino mass splitting(s).
+This is also true of the long-lived/disappearing-track search in the mixed wino-higgsino region, which is only sensitive to charginos with lifetimes exceeding $\tau = 0.3\,\text{ns}$ --- and are already well constrained with Run 2 data.